 If you want to balance cost (the larger the SSD, the more you’ll pay, naturally) and expandability, then look for a laptop with an SD card slot.
 Today, you can add a 400GB micro SD card for around $60, meaning that if your local storage gets maxed out it’s possible to greatly expand the space available for your most important documents.
 Also, if you use a cloud storage service like Microsoft’s OneDrive that allows you to store all of your documents offline and then download only those you need right now, then you can save on local storage requirements.

 Google’s Chrome OS might be a better choice for any college student whose schoolwork is limited to web use and word processing.
-Chrome OS is very lightweight and demands less powerful components, and so a Chromebook can provide much better performance and longer battery life for much less money.
+Chrome OS doesn’t require performing components.
+Chromebooks are perfect if you’re looking for a fast, affordable, and lightweight laptop.
+You will also get excellent battery life for the money.

-Also, Chromebooks are arguably more secure and more regularly updated than Windows 10 and MacOS, and they’re more limited and thus less likely to tempt a college student to waste time on non-essentials.
-There’s a reason why Chrome OS is increasingly popular in educational environments, and why Google continues to focus on making the OS attractive to students.
+Parents will find these machines more limited and less likely to tempt a college student to waste time on non-essentials tasks and software.
+There’s a reason why Chrome OS is increasingly popular in educational environments and why Google continues to focus on making the OS attractive to students.

-If by “tablet,” you mean one of the many Windows 10 2-in-1s with detachable keyboards, like the Surface Go that’s included in our list, then absolutely — a tablet is the same as a laptop once you convert it to laptop form.
-If by “tablet,” you mean a true mobile device like an iPad, then that’s a more difficult question to answer.
+If by “tablet,” you mean one of the many Windows 10 2-in-1s with detachable keyboards, like the Surface Go, then absolutely — a tablet is the same as a laptop once you convert it to laptop form.
+If you’re thinking about getting an iPad or another mobile device, there are a few things you should know.

 - The best laptops for 2020